jcfrancisco17/docs/_articles/upgrade-ubuntu.md

 layout: article
 title: Upgrade Ubuntu
 description: >
   Get the newest version of Ubuntu on your System76 computer!
-Check out our upgrade directions.
+Check out our upgrade instructions.
 keywords:
   - Ubuntu 16.04
   - Ubuntu 16.04.1